 Viruses are composed of a nucleic acid genome surrounded by a protein shell called a capsid.
 Together the genome and capsid are referred to as the nucleocapsid.

 A single virion can have a large number of capsomeres.
 The information for proper folding and assembly of the proteins into capsomeres is typically contained within the structure of the proteins themselves; hence, the overall process of virion assembly is called self-assembly.
-The complete complex of nucleic acid and protein packaged in the virion is called the virus nucleocapsid.
+The virus nucleocapsid is the complete complex of nucleic acid and protein packaged in the virion.

 The nucleocapsids of viruses are constructed in highly symmetric ways.
 Three kinds of symmetry are recognized in viruses, helical, icosahedron, and complex.

 - Helical symmetry: Rod-shaped viruses have helical symmetry.
-For example, tobacco mosaic virus (TMV), measles, mumps, influenza, rabies, etc.
+Examples, tobacco mosaic virus (TMV), measles, mumps, influenza, rabies, etc.

 - Icosahedral symmetry: The icosahedron pattern is the most efficient arrangement for subunits in a closed shell.
 Spherical viruses have icosahedral symmetry.
 It is a symmetric structure roughly spherical in shape and contains 20 faces (each an equilateral triangle).
 There are exactly 60 identical subunits on the surface of an icosahedron.
 Most viruses are built with icosahedral symmetry.
 For example, polioviruses, adenoviruses, etc.